EaW-Team/equestria_dev/common/doctrines/subdoctrines/_documentation.md

     }

-    mastery = { # This will override the default mastery conditions for the track multiplier = 10.0 # Scales how much XP is converted to mastery sub_units = { # Which subunits contribute to mastery gain? bicycle_battalion
+    mastery = { # This will override the default mastery conditions for the track multiplier = 5.0 # Multiplies manpower contribution to mastery gain (in this case, 5 times less manpower is needed to gain the same amount of mastery) sub_units = { # Which subunits contribute to mastery gain? bicycle_battalion
         }